What do pho, a financial hub, and French colonial architecture have in common?

 Ready to Explore Ho Chi Minh City?

 I won’t beat around the bush—I was disheartened by the lack of wheelchair accessibility when I arrived in Ho Chi Minh City.
 Saigon has a long way to go before it becomes accessible for wheelchair users.
+As a silver lining, Ho Chi Minh City is safe.

 Nevertheless, there are workarounds, thanks, in great part, to the Vietnamese’s helpful spirit.